jraffstar/jraffstar/README.md

   <h3> epic <h3\>

 i can code in python fluently
-i can someone code in java
+and i can somwhat code in java